cozy/cozy/README.md

 ### Developers

 Building an app for Cozy is the fastest way to learn full stack development with Node.js.
-We propose a complete Tutorial that will teach you how to use Express.js and AngularJS to build your first Single Page Application.
+We propose [a complete Tutorial](http://cozy.io/en/hack/getting-started/) that will teach you how to use Express.js and AngularJS to build your first Single Page Application.

 For experimented web developers you can use the frameworks you want.
 The only requirement is to use the [Cozy database driver](https://github.com/cozy/cozydb).

-Whatever your skill level is, we propose a [Mentorship Program](https://forum.cozy.io/t/mentorship-program/529), feel free to subscribe to it via the forum.
+Whatever your skill level is, we propose a [Mentorship Program](https://forum.cozy.io/t/mentorship-program/529).
+A member of the Cozy Team will help you in the process of building your Cozy app.
+Reel free to subscribe to it via the forum.

 Benefits for developers:

+* Learn full-stack development with Node.js
 * Experiment and build quickly prototypes for your next app
-* Learn full-stack development with Node.js
+* Avoid the pain of deployment and user administration
 * Fix one of your problem related to personal data
 * Share your app and get feedback from the community

 ### Platform maintenance

-You will find here every tickets related to the Cozy platform:
+You will find here every open tickets and pull request for the Cozy platform:

 * [Bug List](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Acozy+label%3Abug+-repo%3Acozy%2Ftodos+-repo%3Acozy%2Fnotes+-repo%3Acozy%2Fcozy-editor+)
 * [Feature Request List](https://github.com/issues?q=is%3Aopen+is%3Aissue+user%3Acozy+label%3Aenhancement+-repo%3Acozy%2Ftodos+-repo%3Acozy%2Fnotes+-repo%3Acozy%2Fcozy-editor+)